“I missed out on the joy and the centeredness and the presence and the love that I’m desperately clawing back to”

 RH: Yeah, more than a decade for sure.

 AA: Yeah, more than a decade and we haven’t had tons of contact in between actually.
-You’ve been closer friends with my husband, Eric, throughout the years, but Reese’s wife, Barbie Harper, did the episode on Invisible Women on our Season One and she’s just phenomenal; such a great reading partner, such a great mind, such a great person.
-We’re couple’s friends with the Harpers and we’ve had discussions about patriarchy through the years and so Reese and I were talking one time and said maybe it’d be really great to have an episode on Season Two where Amy talks to a man and asks all the man questions when we have a spontaneous conversation about it.
-So you’re a brave soul to come on with kind of no safety net and no script or outline, but just questions.
+You’ve been closer friends with my husband, Erik, throughout the years, but Reese’s wife, Barbie Harper, did the episode on Invisible Women on our Season One and she’s just phenomenal; such a great reading partner, such a great mind, such a great person.
+We’re couples friends with the Harpers and we’ve had discussions about patriarchy through the years, and so Reese and I were talking one time and said maybe it’d be really great to have an episode on Season Two where Amy talks to a man and asks all the man questions when we have a spontaneous conversation about it.
+So you’re a brave soul to come on with no safety net and no script or outline, but just questions.
 And I really am grateful to you for being willing to have this conversation because it can be sticky, and it can make people feel vulnerable.
 And it can even venture into territory where people get feelings hurt.
 This is brave of you, and I appreciate you.

 RH: Thanks a lot.
 I’m interested to get your feedback on a lot of the experiences I’m actually having on a regular basis around this topic.

 AA: Well let’s dive in then.
 I mean, to me, it makes sense to start out chronologically.
 So if you can think of a framework or an anecdote or something from the way you grew up that demonstrates how you’ve seen patriarchy at play.
 We can start anywhere that comes to your mind.